Stacktape

 Hooks

-• Example use cases:
+Example use cases:

-• run unit tests on your application before deployment
+• Running unit tests before deployment.

-• execute database migration after deployment
+• Executing database migrations after deployment.

-• cleanup database before delete
+• Cleaning up a database before deletion.

-• STP_HOOK_TYPE - before or after
+• STP_HOOK_TYPE: before or after

-• STP_COMMAND - Stacktape command used
+• STP_COMMAND: The Stacktape command that was used

 Required